BipinPaudel/PrivacyOrDeception_PETS/README.md

 ### Software Requirements
 - Tested on **Ubuntu 22.04** and **macOS 15.3.1**.
 - Python **3.10+** required.
 - All other dependencies are listed in `requirements.txt`.
+- To run LLM models, you’ll need to provide an API key for the corresponding model.
+For example, you can add it to the `configs/priv_gpt3.5.yaml` file under the api_key field.
+Without this key, any experiments that rely on an LLM won’t run.

 To set up: